FBI search President Biden's home in Delaware

 CBS has reported that the investigation relates to a wider probe into the handling of classified documents.

 The FBI has not commented on the search.
+As it was consensual, no search warrant was sought.

+Mr Biden's lawyer, Bob Bauer, said that the search was carried out "without advance public notice" in the interests of "operational security and integrity".

+The search is the latest in a series carried out at various locations, following the discovery of classified documents at the Penn Biden Center - an officer space - in Washington DC in November.
+This was not made public at the time.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.